-- Consolidation of the formal accuracy of spelling, punctuation and grammar; - Confidence in a wide variety of discussion situations; - Closely analytical study of a novel, a play, and some poetry; - Introduction to Shakespeare (his theatre, his plays, his language, his life); - Analytical consideration of non-fiction and media texts (e.g. advertisements, leaflets, newspapers, websites); - Creative writing of many and various kinds; - Opportunity to participate in school drama (e.g. House Drama Competition, Duologues Competition, Junior School Production);
+- Consolidation of the formal accuracy of spelling, punctuation and grammar; - Confidence in a wide variety of discussion situations; - Closely analytical study of a novel, a play, and some poetry; - Introduction to Shakespeare (his theatre, his plays, his language, his life); - Analytical consideration of non-fiction and media texts (e.g. advertisements, leaflets, newspapers, websites); - Creative writing such as stories, poems and descriptions; - Opportunity to participate in school drama (e.g. House Drama Competition, Duologues Competition, Junior School Production);